shiningsurya/GMRT-FRB-Pol-session/docs/calibrate.md

 | Intrinsic RM | -2.1 |

 In addition to spurious RM, there is also parallactic angle rotation that happens because of how uGMRT tracks the source.
 Although, it is not strictly required in our case as we have circular basis (**why?**), we nevertheless account for this by computing parallactic angle and compensating for it.
-We also compensate for the intrinsic position angle of 3C138 ([Perley and Bulter, 2013](https://ui.adsabs.harvard.edu/abs/2013ApJS..206...16P/abstract)).
+We also compensate for the intrinsic position angle of 3C138 ([Perley and Butler, 2013](https://ui.adsabs.harvard.edu/abs/2013ApJS..206...16P/abstract)).
 This step is done automatically by the `make_pacv_circ.py`.

 So, our command to generate calibration solution from `3C138` would look like this: